ADGEfficiency/adgefficiency.github.io/_posts/2022-03-23-elexon-api-uk-electricity-grid-data-with-python.md

 ## Python Requirements

-In this post we will develop a Python program to access data from Elexon.

-You can install the Python packages needed with:
+You can install the Python packages needed to run the Python program with:

 ```shell
 $ pip install pandas pydantic requests
 ```

-The core logic of our program is below - if you have done this kind of thing before you can probably take the below and work with it:
+The core logic of our program is below (without the required imports) - if you have done this kind of thing before you can will be able to take the below and run with it:

 ```python
 url = f"https://api.bmreports.com/BMRS/{report}/v1?APIKey={api_key}&Period=*&SettlementDate={date}&ServiceType={service_type}"